kevinksaji/GovTech-Internship-Assessment/README.md

 ## Requirements

-To run the Jupyter Notebook in this repository, you will need:
+To run the Jupyter Notebook you will need:

 1. **Python**: Ensure you have Python installed on your system.
 If not, download and install it from [python.org](https://www.python.org/).